-Most importantly, this marketplace has been structured in collaboration with experts in regulatory compliance -- including ITAR and EAR -- to help identify qualified buyers.
+Most importantly, SpaceExcess has structured its services in collaboration with experts in regulatory compliance -- including ITAR and EAR -- to help match sellers with qualified buyers.

 - Space & Aerospace Collectibes

 - Launch Accessories

 - Precision Connectors & Couplers

 - Engines & Turbines